 Experiencing Bioluminescence on Isla Holbox

 Have you ever walked on the beach or in the surf at night and had it start glowing like there were tons of tiny pixies in the water?
 Well, that’s what happens in certain bodies of salt water.
+We’ve enjoyed bioluminescence in Eastern Puerto Rico, at the Merritt Island National Wildlife Refuge at Cape Canaveral and here.
 Isla Holbox happens to have a lagoon with some amazingly strong bioluminescence.
 Here’s the process for experiencing it: